zmalone/chef-web-docs/source/quickstart/chef-repo/_simple_cookbook.md

 ##### Create a Simple Cookbook
-We leveraged the power of the [Community Site][apache2-cookbook] to install 2 cookbooks, but let's also write our own cookbook before bootstrapping our first node.
+We leveraged the power of the [Community Site][apache2-cookbook] to install two cookbooks, but let's also write our own cookbook before bootstrapping our first node.
 We will be adding shell aliases and global environment variables.

 1. Install the `magic_shell` cookbook using `knife`: